PEP (Emergency PEP)

 The risk of getting HIV from oral sex is extremely low.
 PEP is not recommended after possible exposure to HIV through oral sex.
 The only exception would be following receptive oral sex from a partner known to have HIV and when the receptive partner has cuts or lesions such as ulcers in their mouth.

-At PULSE CLINIC (Bangkok and Phuket) we have seen this more than 3000 times before, you're not the first and not the last.
+At PULSE CLINICS (every branches throughout Asia) we have seen this more than 4000 times before, you're not the first and not the last.
 The doctor won't judge, He/She will be very helpful and make you feel at ease.
 If you think you're at risk and need PEP, call us.

 WHAT ARE THE HIV PEP SIDE EFFECTS?